AybigeAA/Discord-bot/README.md

 - "!ban" bans users for 2 years also unbans them when 2 years is up.
 - "!update" updates the users.xlsx with the provided data.
 The file that you provide as you type the command must be configured just like the users.xlsx.
 - "!show name surname" shows the info of the user provided.
 + If shows an error about e-mail and password, it is probably because of the credentials.json or token.json file.
-Make sure that they are coorect.token.json can be deleted, when mail is used it will be created.
+Make sure that they are correct. token.json can be deleted, when mail is used it will be created.
 +Also make sure to use the right token and channel id.